Abdelrhman-AK/WinPaletter/.github/ISSUE_TEMPLATE/6-README.md

 ---

 ### **Improve README.md**
-- Write here all new text, or attach README.md
+- Write here all new text, or attach the improved README.md

 ---